ARMmbed/mbed-client/docs/Introduction.md

 ### Reconnectivity

-Apart from standard CoAP features, mbed Client also handles re-connectivity logic on behalf of applications, thereby aiming to provide seamless connectivity experience and recovery from temporary network hiccups or service side disruptions.
+Apart from standard CoAP features, mbed Client also handles reconnectivity logic on behalf of applications, thereby aiming to provide seamless connectivity experience and recovery from temporary network hiccups or service side disruptions.

-The reconnection logic handles following things
+The reconnection logic handles the following:

- - Ensuring reconnection towards mDS including establishing network connection and re-registration to mDS.
+ - Reconnection towards mDS; establishing the network connection and re-registration to mDS.
- - CoAP message re-sending logic .
-More information about re-sending in [CoAP specification](https://tools.ietf.org/html/rfc7252#section-4.8)
+ - CoAP message resending logic.
+More information about resending in [CoAP specification](https://tools.ietf.org/html/rfc7252#section-4.8).

-There are two parameters in re-connection logic, both of which can be configured by application.
+There are two parameters in the reconnection logic, both configurable by the application:

  - Reconnection Retry
  - Reconnection Time Interval (in seconds)

-mbed Client works on the logic of trying to establish successful connection to server by incrementing the reconnection trials everytime there is a failed connection attempt.
+mbed Client tries to establish a successful connection to the server by incrementing the reconnection trials every time there is a failed connection attempt.

-Reconnection Timeout goes with the logic of `Reconnection Retry count * Reconnection Time Interval` , where Reconnection Retry count is incremented by 1 with every failed reconnection attempt.
+The logic of the `Reconnection Timeout` is `Reconnection Retry count * Reconnection Time Interval` , where `Reconnection Retry count` is incremented by 1 with every failed reconnection attempt.

-Client will continue to attempt reconnection till Reconnection Retry count reaches the defined value (either by application else default value set in Client).
+mbed Client continues to attempt a reconnection until `Reconnection Retry count` reaches the defined value (either by the application or the default value set in Client).

-On reaching the threshold reconnection retry count, if client is still not able to establish connection, it will return error through callback with appropriate error code defining reason for failed connection.
+If mbed Client still cannot establish a connection and the set `Reconnection Retry count` is reached, it returns an error through a callback with an appropriate error code defining the reason for failed connection.

-There are few exception to reconnection logic though, if client sends registration data which is rejected by server then client will immediately return error and will not attempt reconnection as server has rejected the data from client.
-Typical example of such case, would be passing non-matching endpoint name or domain name as against client certificates.
+There are a few exceptions to the reconnection logic though.
+If mbed Client sends registration data that is rejected by the server, the client returns an error and does not attempt a reconnection as the server has rejected the data from the client.
+A typical example of such case would be passing a non-matching endpoint name or domain name against the client certificates.

-Applications can define their own parameters for reconnection logic
+Applications can define their own parameters for the reconnection logic.

-For mbed OS, to overwrite reconnection retry count and reconnection time interval, create a `mbed_app.json` file in the application level and overwrite values as described below:
+For mbed OS, to overwrite the reconnection retry count and reconnection time interval, create a `mbed_app.json` file in the application level and overwrite the values as described below:

 *Example:*
 ```
 "target_overrides": {